ulyssesrr/docker-rocm-xtra/README.md

 # Supported Architectures:

-The following archs are supported, despite the repository name:
+The following archs are supported, despite the repository name 😄:

 Image | Description
 --- | ---